Svenska kraftnät

 Svenska kraftnät is an electricity transmission system operator in Sweden.
+It is current led by director-general Per Eckemark since 2025.

 It is a state-owned public utility, which was created in 1992 by splitting the former government agency Vattenfall into a power generation and distribution company Vattenfall AB and a transmission company Svenska kraftnät.
 The company has its headquarters in Sundbyberg, near Stockholm in Sweden.
+Svenska kraftnät owns and manages 17500 km of power lines, 175 transformer - and switching stations as well as foreign connections with both alternating and direct current.
 Svenska kraftnät owns 28% of Nord Pool along with other Nordic and Baltic transmission system operators.

+Criticism

+Svenska Kraftnät has been frequently criticised for mistakes, insufficient problem-solving, organisational dysfunction and lack of responsibility.